When the Body Suddenly Feels Heavy: The Reality of Feeling Sleepy After Sex

 Fatigue After Sex Isn’t Always About Sex: When Life Itself Is Draining You

-Listening is its own form of care.
+Listening to that signal is its own form of care.

 When Post-Sex Exhaustion Deserves Medical Attention